amandeepksingh/WildWhere/README.md

 ##### In browser

 - Navigate to https://reqbin.com/
-- Insert ec2-13-58-233-86.us-east-2.compute.amazonaws.com/users/createUser as the url
+- Insert ec2-13-58-233-86.us-east-2.compute.amazonaws.com/users/createUser as the URL
 - Specify POST as the method
-- Insert {"username":"John"} as the JSON body
+- Insert {"username": "John"} as the JSON body
 - Click Send

 ##### In Dart (frontend language)